 Our Words Can Build Bridges or Barriers

-I’m a rational optimist who loves life and challenge.
+I’m a humanist and rational optimist who loves life and challenge.
 I believe the right words can change the world.

 Jargon is a tremendously useful tool for professionals when they need to quickly and concisely communicate with their peers.
 The police use codes such as 10-8 meaning an officer is “ready to take a call”.
 Fire fighters use words like “jammer” to identify a heart attack victim.
 Techies bandy acronyms about when describing technology and equipment with their peers.